almarklein/mypaas/README.md

 ## Alternatives

-Tools similar to MyPaas include [Dokku](http://dokku.viewdocs.io/dokku) and [CapRover](https://caprover.com).
-MyPaas' biggest differences are the use of Traefik (which allows MyPaas itself to be quite small), the way that deployments work, and the analytics.
+Tools similar to MyPaas include [Dokku](http://dokku.viewdocs.io/dokku), [CapRover](https://caprover.com), and Docker Swarm with e.g. Swarmpit.
+MyPaas' biggest differences are the use of
+Traefik (which allows MyPaas itself to be quite small), the way that deployments work, and the analytics.